lukepothier/turn-off-my-fucking-data/README.md

 # turn-off-my-fucking-data
-Turn off your fucking data when you get home
+Turn off your fucking data when you get home - a work in progress